isiak44/my-portfolio/Project3/README.md

 In this project, we will deploy a LAMP stack web application on AWS Cloud server.
 However, LAMP means Linux, Apache, Mysql, and PHP/Python or Perl.

+Lamp stack is a solution stack used in deploying web applications, linux is the operating system, Apache is a web server software,

+MySQL creates and maintain dynamic database, while

+PHP, PERL/ PYTHON represent the programming language used make web application contents.

 ---

 ## EC2 Instance on AWS

-First we created an ubutu linux operating system on our AWS server which is also called ec2 as shown below
+First we create an EC2 ubuntu VM instance on our AWS server and when creating an instance we created a new keypair 'isiakec2.pem` on our local computer.

 ![ec2_ubuntu](images/ec2_ubuntu.png)

-In Order to connect to this ec2. we use the ssh and private key pair which is in my download folder.
+In Order to connect to this ec2. we `cd` into the directory containing the downloaded keypair and run the below code.

 `ssh -i isiak_ec2.pem ubuntu@ec2-13-53-106-58.eu-north-1.commute.amazonaws.com`